You’re in the job Interview and everything is going well as of now and there is a good rapo between you and the interviewer.

 The interviewer often signifies many clues, which might well be the way out of a question.
 It is important to grasp the clues and it can only happen, if you concentrate on what the interviewer is trying to ask.

 5. Seek for salary breakup and other information before a decision:

-When, in the final stage, the interviewer wants to know your salary expectations, you need to be very careful.
 If you ask for a lesser pay package, you are underselling yourself and if you demand a big package, you are giving the interviewer a reason to reject your job application.
 Hence, finding the balance between high and low salary levels is essential.

 In such cases for decision making and estimation purpose, it is always essential to request for salary breakup information (which may be provided in percentages) and other essential details like transport facility, canteen, perks, leaves etc. These valuable details can actually induce a right estimation of the salary.

 6. Less priority to salary based questions: